-In Germany there are no specific arrangements against double claims laid by students studying abroad, however, aforementioned structure of the German administrative system resulted in establishing such arrangements at the national level.
+In Germany there are no specific arrangements to prevent double claims being made by students studying abroad.
+However, the aforementioned structure of the German administrative system resulted in the establishment of such arrangements at the national level.
 Double claims are detected by the federal office of administration to which local authorities report the support they have granted.